Summary of Significant Accounting Policies

 Trade Receivables and Allowance for Doubtful Accounts

 We carry unsecured trade receivables at the original invoice amount less an estimate made for doubtful accounts based on a monthly review of all outstanding amounts.
 Management determines the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer’s financial condition, credit history and current economic conditions.
 We write off trade receivables when we deem them uncollectible.
 We record recoveries of trade receivables previously written off when we receive them.
 We consider a trade receivable to be past due if any portion of the receivable balance is outstanding for more than ninety days.
 We do not charge interest on past due receivables.
-Our management considers the allowance for doubtful accounts of $29 and $29 to be adequate to cover any exposure to loss as of December 28, 2019, and December 29, 2018, respectively.
+Our management considers the allowance for doubtful accounts of nil and $29 to be adequate to cover any exposure to loss as of January 2, 2021 and December 28, 2019, respectively.

 Inventories, consisting primarily of appliances, are stated at the lower of cost, determined on a specific identification basis, or net realizable value.
 We provide estimated provisions for the obsolescence of our appliance inventories, including adjustment to market, based on various factors, including the age of such inventory and our management’s assessment of the need for such provisions.
 We look at historical inventory aging reports and margin analyses in determining our provision estimate.
 A revised cost basis is used once a provision for obsolescence is recorded.
-The Company does not have a reserve for obsolete inventory at December 28, 2019 and December 29, 2018.
+The Company does not have a reserve for obsolete inventory at January 2, 2021 and December 28, 2019.

 Property and Equipment